nokia-eda/terraform-provider-core-v1/docs/data-sources/transaction_execution_result.md

 ### Optional

 - `fail_on_errors` (String) Flag to tell the request to fail if the transaction has errors.
 By default it will not fail.
-- `wait_for_complete` (String) Flag for the request to wait until the transaction is complete before returning.
+- `wait_for_complete` (Boolean) Flag for the request to wait until the transaction is complete before returning.
 By default it returns the current state.

 ### Read-Only